Skip to main content

 Choose the right aggregation strategy

-• WEIGHTED_MEAN: Good for most cases, lets you prioritize criteria
+• WEIGHTED_MEAN: good default.
+Lets you prioritize criteria by weight.

 Test multiple scenarios